luizpicolo/tawk-rails/README.md

 end
 ```

-place render method where you want in view.
+Place render method where you want in view.

     <%= tawk_init %>

+Make sure to put `tawk_init` into HTML body if you use Turbolinks.

-you can pass js methods as string to the helper https://www.tawk.to/javascript-api/
+You can pass js methods as string to the helper https://www.tawk.to/javascript-api/

     <%= tawk_init "Tawk_API.onStatusChange = function(status){console.log(status);}; Tawk_API.visitor = {name  : 'Name', email : 'email@email.com'};" %>